pivarcsi-gergely/pivarcsi-gergely/README.md

 Hi, I’m @pivarcsi-gergely, aka.
-Pivarcsi Gergely Máté.
-I'm from Hungary, and I'm 19 y/o.
+Pivarcsi Gergely Máté!I'm from Hungary, and I'm 19 y/o.

 I’m interested in and in the future want to become a gamedev (if my attempt at a professional Valorant carrier will fail).